kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/dpu_inference.rst

 Goal
 ----
-This tutorial shows how to run ground segementation on Leopard using previously prepared model and Deep learning Processor Unit accelerator.
+This tutorial shows how to run ground segmentation on Leopard using previously prepared model and Deep learning Processor Unit accelerator.

 A bit of background
 -------------------